 It's also less expensive, and easier to get hold of.
 It can be a bit

 fiddly to get right, but if you're prepared to experiment a little, Kato

 On the other hand, Fimo Liquid Deco Gel will do just fine if you don't have a heat gun.
 It gives a clear finish, and it's easier to use because you don't have to worry about clearing up the cloudiness.

 If you have any great tips to make working with Kato Liquid Translucent easier, please share them in the comments below.
 We would love to hear them.

-Also, don't forget to check back later to find out how the new Sculpey release does, and if you're having problems, check out my article: How To Seal Polymer Clay With Liquid Clay -
+Also, don't forget to check back later to find out how the new Sculpey release does, and if you're having problems, check out my article: How To Seal Polymer Clay With Liquid Clay - Questions and Answers.

 I hope you found this article helpful.
 If you did please like and share with your friends.